yudonglin506311858/yudonglin/README.md

 ### Hi there, I'm Hanchao [Personal Website][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a PhD student, Cat Father, Biostatistician, and Chinese Calligraphier!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [Functional Data Analysis][FDA]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to dive and swim

 ### Connect with me: